Dilia, New Mexico on Route 66

 Francisco Vasquez de Coronado

 Fourteen miles above the junction is the tiny village of Dilia, New Mexico.
-People have lived in the area for at least 10,000 years, making their way along the Pecos River to as far as southern Texas, where the Pecos River empties into the Rio Grande.
+People have lived in the area for at least 10,000 years, making their way along the Pecos River as far as southern Texas, where it empties into the Rio Grande.

 The Spanish conquistador Francisco Vázquez de Coronado first explored the area and passed through Pecos to the north and Santa Rosa to the southeast in 1540.

-In May 1822, the Mexican land grant of Anton Chico of 380,000 acres was made to Manuel Rivera and 36 other men who applied, and soon several communities sprang up in present-day Guadalupe and San Miguel Counties of New Mexico.
+In May 1822, the Mexican land grant of 380,000 acres to Anton Chico was awarded to Manuel Rivera and 36 other men who applied, and soon several communities sprang up in present-day Guadalupe and San Miguel Counties of New Mexico.
 Some of these communities were on the Pecos River, and others, including Dilia, were on the Acequia del Bodo Juan Paiz canal.
 It is unknown whether this canal was built by local Indians or the Mexicans of the land grant.

 Sacred Heart Church, Dilia, New Mexico